superezzdev/openchat/README.md

-# OpenChat 🎥
+# Randall (OpenChat) 🎥

 A fast, secure, and modern random video chat application where you can meet new people from around the world!

-## Demo

-[Add a GIF or screenshot here]
+Featuring a vibrant design, multiple chat modes, and robust security.

 ## Features

-- **Video Chat:** Instantly connect face-to-face with a random stranger.
+- **📹 Video + Chat Mode:** Instantly connect face-to-face with a random stranger, complete with text messaging.
-- **Text Chat:** Send text messages alongside your video stream.
+- **💬 Text Only Mode:** Prefer not to be on camera?
+Connect instantly via text.
+- **👁 Spy Mode:** Ask a question and watch two strangers discuss it live.
 - **Interests Matching:** Enter topics you love to pair up with like-minded people.
-- **Typing Indicator:** See when the other person is typing a message.
-- **Online Counter:** See how many users are currently looking for a chat.
+- **Typing Indicator & Online Counter:** Real-time feedback on user activity.
 - **Common Interests Badge:** Highlights the shared interests you have with your partner.
-- **Report Button:** Keep the community safe by reporting inappropriate behavior.
+- **Report & Skip:** Keep the community safe by reporting bad behavior or seamlessly skipping to the next person.
-- **Spy Mode:** Ask a question and watch two strangers discuss it.
-- **Mobile Responsive:** Works beautifully on phones, tablets, and desktop computers.
-- **Mute/Camera Toggle:** Turn off your microphone or camera at any time.
-- **Chat-Only Mode:** Turn off video completely and just use text.
-- **Country Display:** See what country your chat partner is connecting from.
+- **Modern UI:** A stunning, fully responsive aesthetic built with Tailwind CSS and Framer Motion.
+- **Secure Backend:** Protected against malicious payloads and bots using Zod validation and Arcjet.

 ## Tech Stack